Explore our range of 100% online postgraduate courses in Technology and Artificial Intelligence (AI).

-UTS Online offers a range of technology courses to advance your career in technology leadership, artificial intelligence (AI) and digital strategy.
-Whether you're managing complex IT projects, leading digital transformation or developing AI-driven solutions, our technology courses equip you with the expertise you need for your next career move.
+UTS Online offers industry-aligned programs designed to advance your career in technology leadership, AI for enterprises, information technology and digital strategy.
+Whether you're managing complex IT projects, leading digital transformation or developing AI-driven solutions, our technology courses equip you with the expertise needed for your next career move.

-Develop the strategic mindset, technical expertise, and leadership capabilities needed to navigate and influence the future of technology - on your terms, at your own pace.
+Develop the strategic mindset, technical confidence and leadership capability to navigate and influence the future of technology and AI — on your terms, at your own pace.

 UTS Online postgraduate courses are available to Australian residents.
-If you are an international applicant, you won't be able to get a student visa to study any of the UTS Online Technology postgraduate courses
+International applicants are not eligible for a student visa to study UTS Online Technology postgraduate courses.

 Technology Management